justinrobertson/justinrobertson.github.io/index.md

 *Well-stirred vessel:* A reaction vessel in which the actual position of the molecules is not modelled and so has no effect on the reactions taking place.
 The state of the system in a well-stirred vessel is fully described by the concentrations of each species present.

-*Spatial reactor:* A reaction vessel that ta  kes account of the physical distance between potential reactants.
+*Spatial reactor:* A reaction vessel that takes account of the physical distance between potential reactants.
 They cannot react unless they meet.

+### The general structure of an AC

+* S: The set of molecules.
+This can be infinite.
+* R: The rules by which molecules combine.
+When two molecules collide, if a set of rules is fulfilled then combination occurs.
+Parameters for proximity, rate, probability of reaction, energy, etc, can be included here.
+* A: The algorithm describing the dynamics of the reactor vessel, e.g. is it well-stirred or spatial, does it have inflow and outflow, and how are collisions modelled.

+#### Modelling collisions

+##### Stochastic collisions

+This is the naive approach that immediately suggests itself.
+The system is sampled at random (perhaps according to concentration) and a collision is then assumed between the selected molecules.
+A matching rule is sought and if one is found then the molecules combine according to the rule, otherwise they return to the reactor.
+Each collision is a separate event. *Most systems of interest are open systems relying on an inflow of raw materials and energy and an outflow of waste.* Presumably closed systems reach an equilibrium quickly.

 ## York referencing (#referencing)
 ## List of relevant articles